-CONSERVATION INVESTMENT STRATEGY FOR THE FORESTS OF THE CENTRAL AND SOUTH AMERICAN HIGHLANDS:Partners in Flight's Eastern Working Group is working in concert with partners from across Central and South America to develop an investment strategy.
+CONSERVATION INVESTMENT STRATEGY FOR THE FORESTS OF THE CENTRAL AND SOUTH AMERICAN HIGHLANDS:Partners in Flight's Eastern Working Group worked in concert with partners from across Central and South America to develop an investment strategy.
 Several state fish and wildlife agencies are involved in its development.

 CHIHUAHUA GRASSLANDS CONSERVATION INVESTMENT STRATEGY: In partnership with the Intermountain West Joint Venture and the Sonoran Joint Venture, the Rio Grande Joint Venture (RGJV) leads work with a diverse group of public and private partners to develop and implement a Conservation Investment Strategy for globally-important Chihuahuan Desert Grassland Priority Areas in the U.S. and Mexico.
 Critical partners in this work include the US Fish and Wildlife Service, Bird Conservancy of the Rockies, Pronatura Noreste, Comisión Nacional de la Biodiversidad, Texas Parks and Wildlife Department, local community and ejido members and binational conservation groups.
-Workships were held in Fall 2022.
+Workships were held in Fall 2022 and regional chapters are being developed based on the input.